 Introduces techniques to display data with graphs, describe distributions with numbers, perform correlation and regression analyses, and design experiments.
 Uses probability and distributions to make predictions, estimate parameters, and test hypotheses.
 Draws inferences about relationships including ANOVA.
 An A or B in Algebra II or higher in high school within the past 5 years is strongly recommended.
 (Prerequisite: Test score required to register) Credit for Prior Learning Available

-Topics include circular functions, graphing of trigonometry functions, identities, equations, trigonometric functions of angles, inverse functions, solutions of triangles complex numbers, DeMoivre's Theorem, polar coordinates, and vectors.
+Topics include the unit circle, trigonometric functions, graphs, identities, equations, inverse functions, solutions of triangles, complex numbers, polar coordinates, and vectors.
 (Prerequisite: 804-195 College Algebra with Applications)

 Develops skills in arithmetic (whole numbers, fractions, decimals, and integers) via both manual and calculator-assisted calculations.
 Students solve applied problems related to metalworking occupations using ratios, percentages, proportions, measurement conversions, basic algebra, and introductory geometry and trigonometry.
 (Prerequisite: Test score required to register) Credit for Prior Learning Available